pantheon-systems/documentation/source/_docs/free-https.md

 Server name indication (SNI) is the technology replacing the expensive, legacy load balancers and allows multiple secure (HTTPS) websites to be served off the same IP address, without requiring all those sites to use the same certificate.

 ## Troubleshooting
-### 503 Timeouts
+### 503 60s Timeout
 If a web request exceed the 60 second timeout limit, you may encounter

 - 503 connection timeout
 - 503 first byte timeout
 - 503 between bytes timeout

 These errors occur when a request exceeds the 60 second timeout limit.
-There is currently no way to exceed or override the 60s timeout.
+This timeout is not configurable.

 ### 503 Header Overflow
 If a request exceeds the 10K size limit for cookies, all cookies will be dropped and the request will continue to be processed as if no cookies had been sent at all.
 The header `"X-Cookies-Dropped: 1"` will be added to the request and response indicating that these have been truncated.
 You can either ignore this scenario in your PHP code or handle it (perhaps by displaying a custom error page).
 Previously, with legacy HTTPS a [502 - Upstream Header Too Big](/docs/errors-and-server-responses/#502-upstream-header-too-big) error would be returned.